 - External consultants and agencies with access to personal information will provide Paddle Canada with appropriate privacy assurances.

-- The name or title, address and telephone number of Paddle Canada’s Privacy Officer.
+- The name or title, and email address of Paddle Canada’s Privacy Officer.

 - The forms that may be used to access personal information or change information.